mbudm/fotopia-serverless/README.md

 - All resources defined and deployed using serverless framework Infra as Code
 - AWS Cognito for auth
 - DynamoDb for storage
-- AWS Lambda & API gateway fro API
+- AWS Lambda & API gateway for API
 - AWS Rekognition for detecting people and tags in photos
 - CloudFront distributions for API and PWA SPA
 - Custom Domains using Route 53